-After a certain time elapsed, investors began buying and selling your stock on a secondary market44.
+After a certain time elapsed, investors began buying and selling your stock on a secondary market.
 The proceeds of sales on this market go to the investor who sells the stock, not to your company.
-The best-known of these markets is the New York Stock Exchange (NYSE)45, where the stocks of the largest, most prestigious corporations in the world are traded.
-Other exchanges, including the American Stock Exchange (AMEX)46 and regional exchanges located in places like Chicago and Boston, trade the stock of smaller companies.
+The best-known of these markets is the New York Stock Exchange (NYSE), The official name of the New York Stock Exchange is the "NYSE Euronext."
+Its name was formed following its merger with the fully electronic stock exchange Euronext.
+The exchange tends to go by its old and very familiar name-the New York Stock Exchange. where the stocks of the largest, most prestigious corporations in the world are traded.
+Other exchanges, including the American Stock Exchange (AMEX) and regional exchanges located in places like Chicago and Boston, trade the stock of smaller companies.